github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp-new.rst

      Parameter asParameter() { ... }

      /**
-      * Gets the parameter corresponding to this node, if any, after dereferencing
+      * Gets the parameter corresponding to a node that is obtained after dereferencing
-      * the expression `index` times.
+      * the parameter `index` times.
       */
      Parameter asParameter(int index) { ... }